-Olumiant is prescribed to adults with RA when other medications called tumor necrosis factor (TNF) blockers haven’t worked well enough.
+- moderate to severe RA in adults when other medications called tumor necrosis factor (TNF) blockers haven’t worked well enough

-Olumiant is not recommended for use with certain other medications to treat RA.
+Olumiant is not recommended for use with certain other medications.

-For more information about how this drug is used for RA, see the “What is Olumiant used for?” section below.
+For more information about this drug’s uses, see the “What is Olumiant used for?” section below.

 The active drug in Olumiant is baricitinib.
 It’s not currently available as a generic.

 Olumiant belongs to a group of drugs known as Janus kinase (JAK) inhibitors.
 It comes as tablets that you swallow.

 Read on to learn more about Olumiant’s cost, side effects, uses, and more.

 Below are answers to some common questions about Olumiant.